 Our events are important to the community because they bring knowledge and skill to artists and audience across the Hawaiian Islands about craft in a variety of mediums.
 Our Annual Statewide Juried Exhibition is the ONLY exhibition that is truly statewide and includes all craft mediums.
 Our workshops and exhibits are highly anticipated by our members and supporters every year because of the professionalism of the instructors as well as the high quality of the craft exhibited.
 We strive to bring teachers and jurors from the mainland to bring fresh talents skills and perspectives to our islands.
 Everyone gains from the experience and it goes both ways Teachers and juror return home with a newly realized appreciation of the fine craft and passionate artists in Hawaii.
 This knowledge has sometimes opened up new venues for HC artists to exhibit and sell their work.
 Living so far from other counties and the mainland is important we do not succumb to insularity, but reach out and provide educational programs and exhibition to artist and the public all across Hawaii Art and creativity reach across languages cultures and people of all ages to generate conversion and provide fresh perspective

 For our 2014 programs we provided 634 artist experiences to approximately 250 individual artists.
-Because our programs are at popular arts venues, Honolulu Museum of Art and The ARTS at Marks Garage, we reached just over 20,000 members of the public.
+Because our programs are at popular arts venues such as the Honolulu Museum of Art, we reached just over 20,000 members of the public.